 |---|---|

-| Population | ~65,000 (municipality) |
+| Population | 64,177 (January 2024, INE) |

 | Province | Cádiz, Andalusia |

-| Area | 25.1 km² |
+| Area | c.25 km² (public records) |

-| Daily border crossings | ~15,000 workers + tourists |
+| Daily border crossings | ~15,000 workers plus tourists |

-| Distance to Gibraltar town centre | ~1.5 km from the border |
+| Distance to Gibraltar centre | A short walk from the border crossing |

 | Patron saint | Nuestra Señora de la Concepción |

-| Main fiesta | Feria Real — September |
+| Main fiesta | Feria Real, September |

 The Economy: Living in Gibraltar's Shadow